-- financial assets measured at amortised cost: as a deduction from the gross carrying amount of the assets; - paskolų įsipareigojimai ir finansinių garantijų sutartys paprastai kaip atidėjinys; - where a financial instrument includes both a drawn and an undrawn component, and the Group cannot identify the ECL on the loan commitment component separately from those on the drawn component: the Group presents a combined loss allowance for both components.
+- where a financial instrument includes both a drawn and an undrawn component, and the Group cannot identify the ECL on the loan commitment component separately from those on the drawn component: the Group presents a combined loss allowance for both components.
 The combined amount is presented as a deduction from the gross carrying amount of the drawn component.
-Any excess of the loss allowance over the gross amount of the drawn component is presented as a provision; - debt instruments measured at FVOCI: no loss allowance is recognised in the statement of financial position because the carrying amount of these assets is their fair value.
+Any excess of the loss allowance over the gross amount of the drawn component is presented as a provision;

+- debt instruments measured at FVOCI: no loss allowance is recognised in the statement of financial position because the carrying amount of these assets is their fair value.
 However, the loss allowance is disclosed and is recognised in the fair value reserve.